Linear convergence of relocated fixed-point iterations: Linear convergence of relocated fixed-point iterations

 In this section, we establish linear convergence of relocated fixed-point iterations.
 The key ingredient in our analysis is the following notion of bounded linear regularity for a family of operators. \begin{definition}[Uniform linear regularity] Let $\Gamma\subseteq\mathbb{R}_{++}$ be a nonempty set and $(T_{\gamma})_{\gamma \in \Gamma}$ be a family of operators on $\mathcal{H}$.
 We say $(T_{\gamma})_{\gamma \in \Gamma}$ is \emph{uniformly boundedly linearly regular} if, for any nonempty bounded set $S \subseteq \mathcal{H}$, there exists $\kappa >0$ such that

 When \eqref{eq:ulr} holds with $S=\mathcal{H}$, we say $(T_{\gamma})_{\gamma \in \Gamma}$ is \emph{uniformly linearly regular} (with constant $\kappa$). \end{definition}

 \begin{remark} Some comments on Definition~\ref{def: bounded linear regularity} are in order.
 When $\Gamma=\{\gamma^*\}$ is a singleton, uniform (bounded) linear regularity for the family $(T_\gamma)_{\gamma\in\Gamma}$ reduces to \emph{(bounded) linear regularity} of operator $T_{\gamma^*}$ (see \cite[Definition~2.1]{bauschke2015linear}), which is closely related to \emph{metric subregularity} of $(\Id-T)$.
+In the constant stepsize setting, metric subregularity of $(\Id-T)$ implies the condition of coercivity used to establish linear convergence of fixed-point iterations; see \cite[eq.
+(3.1), Lemma~3.1]{hesse2013nonconvex} and \cite[Theorem~1.6]{aspelmeier2016local}.
 When $\Gamma$ is finite, (bounded) linear regularity is one of the key ingredients for analyzing convergence of the ``cyclic algorithm'' for finding a common fixed-point assuming one exists \cite[Corollary~6.2]{bauschke2015linear} (\emph{i.e.,} an element of $\cap_{\gamma\in\Gamma}\Fix T_{\gamma}$).
 See also \cite{borwein2017convergence} for discussion on H\"older versions of these properties.

 When $\Gamma$ is countable, \cite[Definition 4.1]{cegielski2018regular} proposes a regularity notion for sequences of operators.
 Precisely, given a nonempty closed convex set $C \subseteq \mathcal{H}$, a sequence of operators $(T_n)_{n\in\mathbb{N}}$ is said to be \emph{boundedly linearly $C$-regular} if, for any bounded set $S \subseteq \mathcal{H}$, there exists $\kappa >0$ such that